Author: Dania Kamini. Edits: Bunny Waring.

-The Department of Classics at the University of Reading is delighted to host the 15th Annual Meeting of Postgraduates in Ancient Literature (AMPAL) in 2020.
+The Department of Classics at the University of Reading is delighted to host the 15th Annual Meeting of Postgraduates in Ancient Literature (AMPAL) on Thursday 17th – Saturday 19th June 2021.
 The theme for this year is Fear in Ancient Culture.

-This year’s AMPAL includes a tour of the Ure Museum of Greek Archaeology, our departmental museum founded by Percy and Annie Ure.
-In addition to the museum’s permanent display, we are proud to present two temporary displays: the British Museum’s Spotlight loan on the theme of Helen and Achilles: beauty, heroism & the fall of Troy, and an inaugural student exhibit, Fear Beyond Words.
+This year’s AMPAL also includes a virtual tour of the Ure Museum of Greek Archaeology, our departmental museum founded by Percy and Annie Ure.
+In addition to the museum’s permanent displays, we are proud to host an online presentation of an inaugural student exhibit, Fear Beyond Words designed specifically for AMPAL 2020-2021.
+To register for this, please visit: https://collections.reading.ac.uk/ure-museum/explore/online-exhibitions/fear

-Fear is a driving force behind human action that can push people to exceed their own expectations or prevent them from acting at all.
-As a powerful motivator and emotion, fear has a pervasive presence in ancient life and thought, which is also reflected in literature in multiple ways relating among others to motivation, social interaction and power dynamics.
-Furthermore, as early as Aristotle’s Poetics, fear had already been understood as a ruling force and a powerful notion even for the construction of literary genres, especially of tragedy.
+Fear is a driving force behind human action, capable of pushing people to either exceed their own expectations or to prevent them from acting at all.
+As a powerful motivator, the emotion of fear had a pervasive presence in ancient life and thought.
+This is reflected in multiple ways throughout literature, juxtaposed with motivation, social interaction and power dynamics.
+Furthermore, as early as Aristotle’s Poetics, fear had already been understood as a ruling force and powerful notion for the construction of literary genres, especially tragedy.
 While evaluating the ancient literature as an integral part of understanding such a concept, the diverse influences of different fields of study, such as literary criticism, political theory, psychoanalysis, and philosophy, can add valuable insights.

 Suggested topics on fear may include, but are not limited to: